python/cpython/Parser/pegen/vmreadme.md

 =====================

 The Pegen VM is an alternative for the recursive-descent Pegen parser.
-The idea is that the grammar (including actions) is identical, but execution does not use the C stack frame.
-The hope is that this might be faster, but this is far from given.
-If it is clear that it will *not* be faster, we should stop working on this project.
+The grammar (including actions) is identical, but execution does not use the C stack.
+We expect this to be faster, and initial measurements seem to bear this out.
+But we need to keep diligent, and if it ever becomes clear that it will *not* be faster, we should stop working on this project.

 The runtime uses the same `Parser` structure as the recursive-descent Pegen parser, and the same helper functions
 (e.g., `_PyPegen_singleton_seq`).

 The VM uses a stack to hold state during parsing.
 The grammar is represented by a few read-only tables.
-This design may be familiar from that of CPython's "ceval" VM.
-The actions are represented by a function containing a giant switch with one case for each action.
+The actions are represented by a function containing a giant switch with one case per action.
+(An optimization here could be to combine identical actions.)

 The grammar tables and the action function are meant to be generated by a parser generator similar to the current one.
-Because of the actions, the generator needs to generate C code.
+Because of the actions, it needs to generate C code.

 The primary VM state is a stack of `Frame` structures.
 Each frame represents a particular attempt to parse a rule at a given point in